stanislaw/simple_roles/README.md

 Now it is time to choose beetween two strategies possible:

 * One - each of your users has only one role.
-It is the most common choise for the most of the apps.
+It is the most common choice for the most of the apps.
 * Many - your user can be _:editor_ and _:curator_ and _:instructor_ all
   at the same time.
 More rare one, setup is slightly more complex.